Understanding Behavior

 Knowing these bits will help you set age-appropriate expectations around decision-making, stress management, and screen time because you can recognize the baseline of what their brains can and likely cannot do at this age.

-All Teen Brain Development Articles
+All Brain Development Articles

 Frequently Asked Questions: